 Mayo's system of evaluation provides students and faculty with a comprehensive look at individual performance.
 This allows faculty and administrative staff to direct students who are experiencing academic difficulty to the appropriate support resources, including tutoring programs and counseling opportunities.

-All courses taught by the University of Minnesota Rochester, St. Cloud State University, St. Mary's University and University of Sioux Falls faculty are graded according to the methods devised by those universities.
+All courses taught by Minot State University, Mount Marty College, St. Cloud State University, St. Mary's University, University of Minnesota Rochester and University of Sioux Falls faculty are graded according to the methods devised by those universities.
 All courses taught by Mayo faculty are graded according to methods developed by the Radiography Program:

 - A — 93 to 100 percent